 You can apply for financing after placing an order for a Tesla vehicle.
 Here are the steps to follow:

-- You’ll have to place an order for the Tesla EV you want and choose how you want to customize the vehicle if applicable.
+- You’ll have to place an order for the Tesla EV you want and, if applicable, choose how you want to customize the vehicle.

-- Your order will then go through, and you’ll be able to review the details of the vehicle you selected.
+- Your order will then go through, and you can review the details of the vehicle you selected.
 You will be able to confirm the scheduled delivery.

-- You should receive a confirmation for your order.
-You can then log into your Tesla account again and select a payment method.
+- You should receive a confirmation of your order.
+Then, you can log into your Tesla account again and select a payment method.

-- You can choose to pay with cash, apply for a lease, or apply for an auto loan.
+- You can pay with cash, apply for a lease, or apply for an auto loan.
 If you select the loan option, you’ll start a credit application.

 - There are different options available.
 You can select Tesla as your financer or select a third-party lender.

-- On the next screen, you’ll have to indicate the total amount you want to finance and the duration of the loan.
+- On the next screen, you’ll have to indicate the total amount you want to finance and the loan duration.

-- For the next step, you’ll have to enter your personal information, contact information, Social Security number, and employment details.
+- For the next step, you will need to enter your personal information, contact information, Social Security number, and employment details.

-- If you selected Tesla as your financier, Tesla will review your application and get back to you with a financing offer that you can approve online.
-You’ll have to sign the loan agreement at least 24 hours before the scheduled delivery date.
+- If you selected Tesla as your financier, Tesla will review your application and respond with a financing offer you can approve online.
+You must sign the loan agreement at least 24 hours before the scheduled delivery date.

-- If Tesla didn’t approve your request for financing, you’ll hear back from a Tesla representative who will help you explore other options.
+- If Tesla doesn’t approve your request for financing, you’ll hear back from a Tesla representative who will help you explore other options.

-- You can find your loan details in your Tesla online account, along with information on how to make payments.
+- You can find your loan details in your Tesla online account and information on how to make payments.
 Usually, you’ll have to make your first Tesla auto loan payment 30 or 45 days after the delivery.

-- One of the advantages of getting a loan through Tesla is that you can make your car loan payments via your Tesla account or on the Tesla app.
+- One advantage of getting a loan through Tesla is that you can make your car loan payments via your Tesla account or the Tesla app.

 See Related: How Self Driving Cars Impact Society